RasaHQ/rasa/docs/nlu/components.rst

         - name: "EntitySynonymMapper"

     .. note::

-        When using the EntitySynonymMapper as part of an NLU pipeline, it will need to be placed below the Entity Extractor in the configuration file.
+        When using the ``EntitySynonymMapper`` as part of an NLU pipeline, it will need to be placed below any entity extractors in the configuration file.

 .. _CRFEntityExtractor: